 Bellivera Women’s Transparent Coats

 If you are a photographer, you will be walking most of the time.
 So bring good boots for that.
-If you are planned to go to the mountains or walk around a valley, as an example, bring it good hiking boots, your feeds will tell you thanks at the end of the day.
+If you are planned to go to the mountains or walk around a valley, as an example, bring good hiking boots.
+Your feeds will tell you thanks at the end of the day.

 Going to the jungle and not carry anti-mosquito spray?
 Hiking during summer and not sun protection in your bag?
-There are some items you must wear according to the location and season, so check it well what other travelers recommend to bring, and don’t miss at home.
+There are some items you must wear according to the location and season.
+Check it well what other travelers recommend taking, and don’t miss it at home.

-We include the last, but must the first thing you need… luggage 🙂 Choose something light and resistant, so it not will broke during the flights or your trip!
+We include the last, but must the first thing you need… luggage.
+Choose something light and resistant, so it not will break during the flights or your trip!

 Luggage ready, Let’s travel!